pypy/pypy.org/posts/2024/07/toy-knownbits.md

 ## The Knownbits Abstract Domain

-An abstract value of the knownbits domain needs to be able to store, for every bit of an integer, whether it is known 0, known 1, or unknown.
+An abstract value of the knownbits domain needs to be able to store, for every bit of an integer variable in a program, whether it is known 0, known 1, or unknown.
 To represent three different states, we need 2 bits, which we will call `one` and `unknown`.
 Here's the encoding: